 - Streaming video capabilities to watch recorded lectures

 Evaluation and Feedback

 Students will receive specific feedback on their work the Friday following each class meeting.
 While students will not receive letter grades for their writing assignments, each weekly assignment is marked as complete or incomplete, and a numbered score provided on a reviewer’s rubric for each final draft of projects for your records.
-However, as your student’s writing coach, I will provide individualized instruction and guidance, as well as targeted feedback on each stage of the writing assignments, utilizing the rubrics in the course text.
+However, as your student’s writing coach, I will provide individualized instruction and guidance, as well as targeted feedback on each stage of the writing assignments to ensure that each assignment is completed to mastery for each student’s individual skill level.
 Emphasis on all writing will be on the strengths and weaknesses of each student’s work, encouraging personal progress and growth, with the end result being a strong writing portfolio which demonstrates excellent composition achievement for the year.

 I will confirm registration with parents and provide a welcome email.
 All parents are welcome to join us in Canvas as observers and I respond to parents promptly via email or Canvas message.